danielaLopes/sumo/README.md

 ## Throughput/latency

 To collect the latency/throughput metrics of SUMo follow the instructions in (throughput_sumo.sh)[./experiments/throughput_sumo.sh].
-It should output a plot with the latency/throughput curve of our solution.
+It should output a plot in `sumo/experiments/plot_subsetsum2d.pdf` with the latency/throughput curve of our solution.

 ### If you make use of our please cite our NDSS'24 paper: